UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-basic-branch-merge.md

 git will merge the branch named in the command with the branch you are currently on.

-> Pro tip: Be careful when you branch.
+> Pro tip: Be careful when you merge.
 Make sure you are on the branch you want.
 Use `git status` to check before doing a merge.

 ```text
 Updating 3e31d59..92ee033